sap-tutorials/Tutorials/tutorials/workzone-enrich-5-integrate-card/workzone-enrich-5-integrate-card.md

 >In this step, for workshops, use your unique identifier `<your unique identifier>_Products by Vendor Card`.

->Note: you can click on **Configure** to select a different destination for this UI5 integration card.
+>You can click on **Configure** to select a different destination for this UI5 integration card.
 As you used the same ES5 destination in this SAP BTP subaccount and also when you developed the card, this step is not required to complete this tutorial.

 ### Configure the card settings